 Once more, by the proceedings in the courts of justice and other public movements, the rampant Fraud of Paris, London, and New York, is brought to light.
 We have it in many aspects.
-The repudiation by an American railway company of Schur-LER'S shares; the Bank frauds of SAWARD and his associates; REDPATH's frauds newly commented; and the Royal British Bank, which is in a peculiar hobble.
+The repudiation by an American railway company of Schux-LEU's shares; the Bank frauds of SAWARD and his associates; REDPATH's frauds newly commented; and the Royal British Bank, which is in a peculiar hobble.
 The depositors have, with the exception of a small minority, agreed to take 15s. in the pound.
 Frightened at unlimited liability, the shareholders have dispersed.
-Some of them who possess the power would make up the fund for a compromise, if it were accepted; but at the meeting of depositors, thirteen depositors dissented, and it will require an Act of Parliament to make the agreement of the majority binding on the minority.
-So that by seizing property in pledge, and not by so murderous the depositors of the Royal British Bank who wish their 15s. in the pound, may go hunt for it at the general election.
-The Great Northern Directors publish their version of REDPATH's frauds.
-It seems that he was appointed, in pursuance of 'savings,' over the head of an honest gentleman, on the strength of his 'apparent' propriety.
-The Directors got a 'cheap' registrar; and the result is, not only that they lose 220,000%.-the amount of the false shares which he manufactured-but that the addition to the capital is counter to law, insomuch that they have no power to pay dividends on any part of their capital with-out an Aot of Parliament.-And so they tell the poor shareholders on the eve of a general election!
+Some of them who possess the power would make up the fund for a compromise, if it were accepted; but at the meeting of depositors, thirteen depositors dissented, and it will require an Act of Parliament to make the agreement the depositors of the Royal British Bank who wish their 15s. in the pound, may go hunt for it at the general election.

+The Great Northern Directors publish their version of Redfath's frauds.
+It seems that he was appointed, in pursuance of 'savings,' over the head of an honest gentleman, on the strength of his apparent' propriety.
+The Directors got a 'cheap' registrar; and the result is, not only that they lose 220,000/.-the amount of the false shares which he manufactured-but that the addition to the capital is counter to law, insomuch that they have no power to pay dividends on any part of their capital without an Act of Parliament.-And so they tell the poor shareholders on the eve of a general election!

 It is in Paris, however, that we have the grandest aspect of fraud.
-The exposure of the fraudulent Docks Napoléon Company has led to the question-ing of a son of M. BERRYER, a Government officer, as having connived at the frauds; and his defence is that his superiors, the Ministers of the Emperor, sanctioned his connivance.
+The exposure of the fraudulent Docks Napoléon Company has led to the questioning of a son of M. Berryer, a Government officer, as having connived at the frauds; and his